emilyychenn/portfolio/README.md

 Created from the Devfolio template by @RyanFitzgerald.
 Devfolio is a template built on GatsbyJS and styled with TailwindCSS.

 ## About Me
-- Second year student at the University of British Columbia, studying Cellular, Anatomical and Physiological Sciences and Computer Science.
+- Second year student at the University of British Columbia: studying Cellular, Anatomical and Physiological Sciences and Computer Science.
 - Visit my website for more info:

 ## Personal Info